renode/renode/README.rst

 Building from source (advanced)
 +++++++++++++++++++++++++++++++

-For information on building Renode from source see `the documentation <https://renode.readthedocs.io/en/latest/advanced/building_from_sources.html>`_.
+For information on building Renode from source, see `the documentation <https://renode.readthedocs.io/en/latest/advanced/building_from_sources.html>`_.

 Nightly packages
 ++++++++++++++++